-PCOs means Polycystic Ovarian Syndrome is an hormonal imbalance in which ovaries produce an abnormal amount of androgens, which can be controlled with lifestyle changes, diet and nutrition.
+PCOs means Polycystic Ovarian Syndrome is a hormonal imbalance in which ovaries produce an abnormal amount of androgens, which can be controlled with lifestyle changes, diet and nutrition.
 I’ll let you know today about 10 facts regarding PCOs.

 One thing to note here is don’t be strict to yourself.
-Do Opt for long term routines.
+Do Opt for long-term routines.
 Bring change in your lifestyles.
 Eat nutritious food or you can use supplements too in case you are severely deficient.

 If you remain consistent with these little tips, 80% of cases succeed in managing PCOs.